algosup/2023-2024-project-5-flutter-team-6/documents/technical/technical_specifications.md

 ### 5.6 Target

-We decided to target Android 12 and latest, and IOS 15 and latest, for following reasons:
+We decided to target Android 12 to Android 14, and IOS 15 and latest, for following reasons:

 #### 5.6.1 Android usage